se7entyse7en/mongo-dynamic-fixture/README.rst

 Inspiration
 -----------

-This library is inspired from `django-dynamic-fixture <https://github.com/paulocheque/django-dynamic-fixture>`_.
+This library is inspired by `django-dynamic-fixture <https://github.com/paulocheque/django-dynamic-fixture>`_.

 Basic usage